ricbermo/simple-starter/README.md

 ## Using the Boilerplate

-- clone this repository
+- Clone this repository
-- remove the previous git history: `rm -rf .git`
+- Remove the previous git history: `rm -rf .git`
-- install the npm dependencies by running `yarn` or `npm`
+- Install the npm dependencies by running `yarn` or `npm`
 - Install [react-native-rename](https://github.com/JuneDomingo/react-native-rename) and rename the project to your own name.
 By default is SimpleStarter.
 - Set your own bundle ID, package ID, android keystore, etc.
+- Set/Customize the splash screen, app icons, app name.
 - Customize your Husky setup